dansimpson61/logos-lyrics/README.md

 bundle exec rspec spec/biglyrics_service_spec.rb
 ```

+## Repository hygiene

+This repo is intentionally slim:

+- Dependencies are not vendored. `vendor/` is ignored; run `bundle install` locally.
+- Only essential binstubs are tracked: `bin/rackup`, `bin/rspec`, `bin/puma`, `bin/rake`.
+- Logs, temp files, and backups are ignored.
+Keep your local `.env` uncommitted.
+- Use `bundle exec` to ensure the correct gem versions are used.

+If you accidentally commit generated artifacts, remove them from the index and rely on `.gitignore`.

 ## Notes and limits

 - This project scrapes publicly available lyric pages solely for educational/demo purposes.
 Respect each site’s robots.txt, terms, and applicable copyright law.